-To date, only 9% of Australians have been offered a chance to work 4 days a week.
+To date, only 9% of Australians have the option to work 4 days a week.
 But that needs to be changed quickly, considering 62% of workers are contemplating a career change.
 While nurses continue to work 12-hour days, a 4-day work week is very achievable, but what is the long-term cost of working such long shifts, and does it always work for every nurse?

 Healthcare is not untouched by this phenomenon.
 The pandemic has exposed the challenges nurses face.
 It has created a desire to innovate and reform a broken system.
 In these changing times, healthcare needs to be more agile than ever.
 This shouldn’t be a problem for the healthcare sector if it swiftly adopts technology, new medical discoveries and regulatory guidelines.

 Healthcare is constantly growing to better meet the patient’s needs, balancing the needs of the staff, budget and regulations.
 There’s no reason we shouldn’t consider a change for healthcare practitioners.
 After all, they are frontline workers and exposed to extreme stress and compassion fatigue.

 Flexibility is a win-win for both healthcare organisations and nurses.
 Employee satisfaction improves with a supportive and inclusive workplace.
 There’s better work-life balance and decreased stress and burnout.

 - Lower nurse attrition

 - Happy nurses – team members are more likely to feel valued and will have a greater sense of loyalty

 - Increased productivity